mgnoonan/EasyObjects/README.md

 # EasyObjects 2.0

 New home of the EasyObjects 2.0 repository.
-Version 1.2 of EasyObjects can still be found at [here](https://github.com/mgnoonan/EasyObjects12).
+Version 1.2 of EasyObjects can still be found [here](https://github.com/mgnoonan/EasyObjects12).

 EasyObjects.NET is an object relational mapper (ORM) architecture based on a combination of the popular MyGeneration dOOdads architecture and the Microsoft Enterprise Library.